Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 8: Verify navigation links for visitor role

 **Expected Results:**
-- Step 1: Admin user is authenticated
-- Step 2: Dashboard link is visible; Guard Dashboard and QR Scanner links are hidden
-- Step 3: Guard user is authenticated
-- Step 4: Dashboard and Guard Dashboard links are visible; QR Scanner link is hidden; Track Schedule link is hidden
-- Step 5: Personnel user is authenticated
-- Step 6: Dashboard and QR Scanner links are visible; Guard Dashboard link is hidden; Track Schedule link is hidden
-- Step 7: Visitor user is authenticated
-- Step 8: Dashboard and Track Schedule links are visible; Guard Dashboard and QR Scanner links are hidden
+When an admin user signs in, the navigation bar should display the Dashboard link while hiding Guard Dashboard and QR Scanner links, as admins access all features through the main Dashboard.
+When a guard user signs in, the navigation should show both Dashboard and Guard Dashboard links, but hide QR Scanner and Track Schedule links, reflecting their gate processing responsibilities.
+When a personnel user signs in, the navigation should display Dashboard and QR Scanner links while hiding Guard Dashboard and Track Schedule links, as personnel need to scan QR codes but don't process gates.
+When a visitor user signs in, the navigation should show Dashboard and Track Schedule links while hiding Guard Dashboard and QR Scanner links, as visitors only need to manage their visits and track schedules.

 **Actual Results:**
-- Step 1: Admin user is authenticated
-- Step 2: Dashboard link is visible; Guard Dashboard and QR Scanner links are hidden
-- Step 3: Guard user is authenticated
-- Step 4: Dashboard and Guard Dashboard links are visible; QR Scanner link is hidden; Track Schedule link is hidden
-- Step 5: Personnel user is authenticated
-- Step 6: Dashboard and QR Scanner links are visible; Guard Dashboard link is hidden; Track Schedule link is hidden
-- Step 7: Visitor user is authenticated
-- Step 8: Dashboard and Track Schedule links are visible; Guard Dashboard and QR Scanner links are hidden
+Navigation links updated correctly for each role.
+Admin saw Dashboard only.
+Guard saw Dashboard and Guard Dashboard.
+Personnel saw Dashboard and QR Scanner.
+Visitor saw Dashboard and Track Schedule.
+Hidden links remained inaccessible.

 **Status:** Passed